 Animal Kingdom Lodge/Wilderness Lodge

-In terms of the best value for your money during Free Dining, you either want to choose Pop Century, Wilderness Lodge, or Animal Kingdom Lodge.
+In terms of the best value for your money during Free Dining, you either want to choose the least expensive Value or Moderate Resorts, Wilderness Lodge or Animal Kingdom Lodge.
 Without question, these are your best choices for getting the most mileage out of the Free Dining discount.

 These two resorts are often lumped together in terms of theming, even though they are much more distinct from one another than, say, BoardWalk Inn and Beach Club.
-We aren’t lumping them together due to a misunderstanding of theming, but instead because they are the cheapest of the Deluxe Resorts and two of the best-themed resorts at Walt Disney World.
+We aren’t lumping them together due to a misunderstanding of theming or location, but instead because they are the cheapest of the Deluxe Resorts and two of the best-themed resorts at Walt Disney World.
 In terms of value maximization when taking advantage of the promotion, that puts them in a special class.

 Due to Moderate Resorts only receiving the Quick Service Disney Dining Plan, these two lodges offer some of the best per person value during Free Dining if you have a party of 4.
 Even though these hotels will cost more than a Value or Moderate Resort, they come close to recouping the cost difference by virtue of the per person value of the standard Disney Dining Plan (as compared to the Quick Service DDP).

 So, which to choose?
 We love both, but that doesn’t help you much in deciding between the two.
-Take a look at our Animal Kingdom v.
-Wilderness Lodge head-to-head to help you determine which is right for you.
-We’re huge fans of Wilderness Lodge–it’s my #1 resort at Walt Disney World–but that’s in large part during the Christmas season, which is not pertinent for Free Dining.
+Take a look at our Animal Kingdom vs. Wilderness Lodge head-to-head to help you determine which is right for you.
+We’re huge fans of Wilderness Lodge–it’s my #1 resort at Walt Disney World–but that’s in large part during the Christmas season, which is not pertinent for 2024 Free Dining (yet).

 Beyond that, we would recommend Animal Kingdom Lodge if you want to take advantage of its superior dining options (The Mara, Boma, and Sanaa are all highly recommended when on the Disney Dining Plan; we love Jiko, but since it’s a 2-credit Signature Restaurant, we don’t recommend it on the Disney Dining Plan).
 Additionally, there are Awesome New Rooms at Animal Kingdom Lodge.